-- Does the institution have an ESG or similar strategy, and who is responsible for its execution? - How are material ESG risks identified?
-Are these risks appropriately reflected in the institution's enterprise risk management (ERM) profile? - Does or should the institution utilize an ESG reporting framework?
+- Does the organization have an ESG or similar strategy, and who is responsible for its execution? - How are material ESG risks identified?
+Are these risks appropriately reflected in the organization's enterprise risk management (ERM) profile? - Does or should the organization utilize an ESG reporting framework?
 Do we have metrics to measure progress against stated goals, and how are they defined?
-Who within the institution is responsible for generating and tracking ESG data and ensuring its quality and conformity with applicable standards? - Have we enlisted faculty with ESG expertise to help us think through our strategy and framework?
+Who within the organization is responsible for generating and tracking ESG data and ensuring its quality and conformity with applicable standards? - How can (should) our ESG strategy tie into achieving and reporting on mission impacts evaluated by our stakeholders?
+How does our ESG story fit into our brand?
+Have we maximized opportunities to partner with corporate sponsors and other grantors to the extent our programs align with their ESG objectives?

-- As the institution's reputation is on the line, understand where ESG information is currently disclosed-e.g., the institution's website, and the Sustainability Tracking, Assessment & Rating System (STARS), a higher education reporting tool used by hundreds of institutions.
-Do such disclosures have consistency to the extent they appear in multiple communication channels?
+- Have we tapped board members with ESG experience or other ESG experts to help us think through our strategy and framework? - As the organization's reputation is on the line, understand where ESG information is currently disclosed-e.g., annual reports, the organization's website, etc. Do such disclosures have consistency to the extent they appear in multiple communication channels?
 What policies and procedures are in place to ensure the quality of data used?
 Are such disclosures reviewed with the same rigor as financial results?
 Do (or should) we obtain assurance from internal or external auditors about our ESG data to provide our stakeholders with a greater level of comfort?
-Who are the stakeholders accessing such information, and what mechanisms exist for them to ask questions and provide feedback about our results? - How are we keeping pace with industry-leading practices around ESG and the plethora of regulations that could require us to make ESG disclosures in the future? - Clarify the role of the audit committee in overseeing the institution's reporting of ESG risks and activities, particularly the scope and quality of ESG disclosures.
+Who are the stakeholders accessing such information, and what mechanisms exist for them to ask questions and provide feedback about our results? - How are we keeping pace with leading practices around reporting mission outcomes and ESG risks, as well as the plethora of regulations that could require us to make ESG disclosures in the future? - Clarify the role of the audit committee in overseeing the organization's reporting of ESG risks and activities, particularly the scope and quality of ESG disclosures.
 How are the full board and other committees involved in overseeing ESG initiatives?

-Monitor other emerging regulations and standards impacting the institution
+Monitor other emerging standards that could impact the organization.